top of page

 Prospectus

-Our Playschool has been open since 19th november 1969 and has seen many children come and go onto reception class willing to learn and enjoy school.
+Our Playschool has been open since November 19, 1969, and has seen many children come and go to the reception class, willing to learn and enjoy school.

-The playschool is a registered charity and is run as a partnership of staff, committee members and parents/carers.
-It is a non-profit making organisation and is also a member of the pre-school learning alliance.
+The playschool is a registered charity run as a partnership of staff, committee members, and parents/carers.
+It is a non-profit organisation and a member of the pre-school learning alliance.

 Facilities

 We are registered to look after up to 24 children during a session.
-Our Playschool is made up of one large room, a separate kitchen, an entrance foyer/cloakroom, storage cupboard, three children’s toilets, disabled/staff toilet and an office.
+Our Playschool consists of one large room, a separate kitchen, an entrance foyer/cloakroom, a storage cupboard, three children’s toilets, a disabled/staff toilet, and an office.

-In our outside space we have a large all weather artificial grass with climbing frames, a slide and a paved area where the children enjoy playing in the mud kitchen and riding on cars and bikes.
+In our outdoor space, we have large all-weather artificial grass with climbing frames, a slide, and a paved area where the children enjoy playing in the mud kitchen and riding on cars and bikes.

 Our setting aims to: